C0rvus/iAMA_Reddit_Bachelor/README.md

 # What is this all about?
-This repository contains code for an iAMA overhaul I have to create because of my bachelor thesis, which is about the design and implementation of an overhaul for the iAMA subreddit to enhance the users reading experience.
+This repository contains code for an iAMA overhaul I have to create because of my bachelor thesis, which is about the design and implementation of an overhaul for the ***iAMA***-subreddit to enhance the users reading experience.
-So this is a two step process.
-First some reddit data needs to be analyzed and afterwards upon the gained insights I will create and implement a better dashboard / layout.
+So this is a three step process.
+First some reddit data needs to be crawled into a local database.
+Second that locally stored informatio needs to be analyzed.
+Third depending on the analyzation results the new webpage will have to be built equivalent.

 ## What does this repository offer to me?
 1. Scripts to crawl data from reddit and write them into a database
 2. Scripts to analyze the crawled data
-2. The new iAMA - overhaul
+3. The new iAMA - overhaul

 ## What languages / setup do you want use to acheive your goals?
 Python, HTML5, CoffeeScript, LESS, MongoDB

-## How can I use it?
+# How can I use it?
+To make use of this repository please follow the instructions below.

 ### Prerequisites

+1. Make sure you have enough disk space available (~50 GB) (necessary because of data crawling).
-1. Install mongoDB on your client (localhost) and do not set up any special permissions (so everbody can access it).
-Also make sure you have enough disk space available (~50 GB)
+2. Install mongoDB on your client (localhost) and do not set up any special permissions (so everbody can access it).
-2. Install Python 3.5.1 on your client
+3. Install Python 3.5.1 on your client (I recommend using the 64 bit version, because it uses up lots of RAM).
-3. Make sure having needed python modules (praw, numpy, pymongo) installed on your client
+4. Make sure you have the necessary python modules (praw, numpy, pandas, pymongo) installed on your client.
+5. Make sure to have your mongoDB up, running and accessible (you can check that i.E. by connecting via **Robomongo**)

 ### Crawling data:
-1. Run the scripts with the prefix "***crawl***" within **./python/** - folder.
+1. Run the scripts with the prefix "***c_***" within **./python/** - folder.

 The Crawling scripts automatically create the databases they write their information into by theirselves.
 You will be having database of two types: